danvet/danvet.github.io/_posts/2022-08-03-locking-hierarchy.md

 * Blocking functions like <code>flush_work()</code> pull in every lock or other dependency the work we wait on, or more generally, any of the previous owners of an object needed as a so called cross-release dependency.
-Unfortuantely lockdep does not understand these natively, and the usual tricks to add manual annotations have severe limitations.
+Unfortunately lockdep does not understand these natively, and the usual tricks to add manual annotations have severe limitations.
 There's work ongoing to add [cross-release dependency tracking to